-As travel to/from Ireland was not possible in 2022, CCI organised in-country two Rest and Recuperation Camps for the children and young adults in Vesnova and Chausey, who would have usually benefited from the R&R Programme.
-These camps give the children and young adults a much needed break from institutionalised life, in Summer camps that are catered to their individual needs.
+Since 1991, Chernobyl Children's Project International Limited (CCI) has brought 26,500 children into Ireland on Rest and Recuperation and approximately 200 children used to come into Ireland to stay with volunteer host families on a biannual basis.
+However, since Covid-19 there has been no travel between Ireland and Belarus.
+Instead CCI organised incountry Rest and Recuperation Camps for the children and young adults from Vesnova and Chausey, who would have usually benefited from the R&R Programme.
+These camps give the children and young adult a much needed break from institutionalised life, in Summer camps that are catered to their individual needs.